RocketCommunicationsInc/astro-mock-data/README.md

 ## Getting Started

-The example below creates a state object with the generated contacts and maps the alerts connected to those contacts on an alerts property.
+The example below creates a state object with the generated contacts and maps the alerts and mnemonics connected to those contacts on their respective properties.

 ```ts
 import { generateContacts } from '@astrouxds/mock-data';